schochastics/signnet/paper.md

 ## Signed two-mode networks
 A common analytic tool for two-mode networks is to project the network onto on relevant mode.
-This is easily done using the adjacency matrix $𝐴$. $𝐴𝐴^𝑇$ yields the row projection and $𝐴^𝑇𝐴$ the column projection.
+This is easily done using the adjacency matrix $A$. $AA^T$ yields the row projection and $A^TA$ the column projection.
 The resulting networks will thus be weighted.
-Several methods exist to turn a weighted projection into an unweighted network where only the most significant edges are included [@dns-brpebbp-21].
+Several methods exist to turn a weighted projection into an unweighted network where only the most significant edges are included [@n-brpenb-22].
 Projecting signed networks is not as straightforward, because "nullification" of edges can occur. @s-pstn-21 introduces two methods to deal with this issue which are implemented in `signnet`.
 The trick is to convert the signed network into an a special